The Zimmer Program for partially hyperbolic actions: Partial homogeneity implies homogeneity

 \section{Partial homogeneity implies homogeneity}

-The goal of this section is to produce homogeneous structures related to the partial homogeneous structures coming from the $\R^k$- and $N_\alpha$-actions.
+The goal of this section is to produce homogeneous structures related to the partial homogeneous structures coming from the $\R^k$- and $N^\alpha$-actions.
 The arguments and approach expand those of \cite[Section 14]{Spatzier-Vinhage} in several ways.
-While the overall scheme is similar, several new obstacles appear due to the presence of the compact group $M$ as well the coarse Lyapunov foliations being parameterized by general nilpotent Lie groups (rather than copies of $\R$).
+While the overall scheme is similar, several new obstacles appear due to the presence of the compact group $K$ as well the coarse Lyapunov foliations being parameterized by general nilpotent Lie groups (rather than copies of $\R$).
 In particular, we build group actions to describe homogeneous spaces and use Corollary \ref{cor:lc-lpc-structure} to produce Lie structures on them.

 We carefully piece together such homogeneous structures to build one on $X$.
 In particular, we use specific, computable relations between the flows of negatively proportional weights provided by the classification in Lemma \ref{lem:Galpha}.
-We will see that such relations yield a canonical presentation of paths, but only for a dense set of paths containing an open neighborhood of the identity in $\hat{\mc P}_{\set{\alpha,-\alpha}}$.
+We will see that such relations (which we call \emph{symplectic}) yield a canonical presentation of paths, but only for a dense set of paths containing an open neighborhood of the identity in $\hat{\mc P}_{\set{\alpha,-\alpha}}$ (recall the definition of $\hat{\mc P}_{\set{\alpha,-\alpha}}$ in Definition \ref{def:P-groups}).

 Our approach is to find canonical presentations for words in $\hat{\mc P}$ using only commutator relations and symplectic relations which we assume are constant and well-defined.
 By fixing a regular element, we will be able to use such relations to rearrange the terms in an open set of words to write them using only stable legs, then only unstable legs, then the action (Proposition \ref{stable unstable cycle decomposition}).
 This will imply that the quotient group of $\hat{\mc P}$ by the commutator relations and symplectic relations is locally compact, which allows us to use the structure of locally compact groups (Corollary \ref{cor:lc-lpc-structure}).
 The core of the approach is Lemma \ref{open dense commutation}, which gives the ability to commute stable and unstable paths.